Logo Futurismo

 César Medeiros | Our skipper captured this picture of a Sperm Whale diving in front of our Zodiac boat with the highest mountain in Portugal (Pico mount) behind.
 Whale watching is one of the 15 things to do in Pico.

-Whale and dolphin watching is an amazing thing to do during your holidays.
+Whale and dolphin watching is a fantastic thing to do during your holidays.
 In Pico, this is absolutely a must!

 Indeed, it is one of the best places in Europe to watch the giants of the ocean.
 This is due to perfect geological conditions for cetaceans who very much enjoy the coastal waters of Pico.